plodah/ploopy_viamenus/README.md

 _I am not liable for any disciplinary action taken by your employer!_
 The jiggler will draw a circle to confirm it has been enabled, and a horizontal line to show when it's turned off.
 Can be switched on/off by key press, via menu or gesture.

+### Sniper mode
+Change DPI while the appropriate button is held
+Called this "sniper" mode since it's useful for fine movement, but could also be used with a high DPI instead.

 ### Gestures
 Similar to _"Wiggleball"_